 DAY TRIP 1: Garni Hellenic Temple and Geghard Monastery

-It’s sensible to combine Garni Temple and Geghard Monastery if you’re touring independently and using public transport.
+Both popular places to visit on a day trip from Yerevan, it’s sensible to combine Garni Temple and Geghard Monastery if you’re touring independently and using public transport.
 You can’t get all the way to Geghard by bus so it makes sense to minimise the amount of money needed to spend on taxi fares.

 Garni Temple – Why visit?

-The Temple of Garni, or Sun Temple as it is also known, is not only the last remaining Greco-Roman colonnaded building in Armenia.
+The Temple of Garni, or Sun Temple as it is also known, is not only the last remaining Greco-Roman collonaded building in Armenia.
 It’s also the last one standing in the former Soviet Union.
 Built in the first century AD, Garni is Armenia’s only pagan place of worship not to have been destroyed when the country converted to Christianity in the 4th century.
 If the columns look in good condition for a structure built over 2,000 years ago, that’s because the Sun Temple has been largely reconstructed following a massive earthquake in 1679 (the extensive restoration work took place in the 1960s and 1970s).